Tag Archives: kayaking in southern france

 The book goes on like this, river after river, with enough photos to help you identify what looks appealing.
 It celebrates a newly opened passage of the Allier from Naussac all the way to Brioude (114km), though you may want to miss the initial 22km of “no less than 55 distinct rapids [up to Class 4]” which end at Chapeauroux.

-On the train line from from Brioude, it was from Chapeauroux one June that I blundered rather naively down the Allier in my early Sunny days, after having found the Dordogne a bit of a doddle the previous year.
+Coming up the train line from from Brioude, it was from Chapeauroux one June that I blundered rather naively down the Allier in my early Sunny days, after having found the Dordogne a bit of a doddle the previous year.

-As mentioned elsewhere, a dam up from Monistrol (30km below Chapeuroux) has by now been rebuilt and lowered to salmon-friendly levels so that the long taxi portage I had to do around the now non-existent reservoir from Alleyras is, from 2022, just a carry around the new dam at Poutes.
+As mentioned elsewhere, a dam up from Monistrol (30km below Chapeuroux) has by been rebuilt lowered to salmon-friendly levels so that the long taxi portage I had to do around the now non-existent reservoir from Alleyras is now just an awkward portage down the new dam face at Poutes.
 (At the back of the book is an article entitled: ‘Hydro-electricity; the least renewable of renewables’).
-For the 12km from Monistrol to Prades (above left) you’ll again want a deck or self-bailing, otherwise you’ll find yourself as I did, pulling over to pour the water out of your boat.
+For the 12km from Monistrol to Prades (above left) you’ll again want a deck or self-bailing boat, otherwise you’ll find yourself as I did, pulling over to pour the water out of your boat.
 From Prades it’s all a less fraught and as enjoyable two days to Brioude.

-You can have a lot of fun with the English guidebook – in some ways I find the basic design and layout a bit less dense.
+You can have a lot of fun with the English Rivers Publishing guidebook – in some ways I find the basic design and layout a bit less dense.
 But once you’ve seen it and done it all, Rivières Nature has many more paddling suggestions in the fabulous south of France.

 Gumotex Twist on the Tarn Gorge